-- committing time and resources for the self-assessment team to undertake institutional analysis and implement proposed actions.
+- commit time and resources for the SAT to undertake institutional analysis and implement proposed actions, and

-- completing a written application form for the award.
+- complete a written application form for the award.

 Applications for SAGE Athena SWAN accreditation will be assessed by peer review undertaken by independent experts.
 The peer review will determine qualification for an Award and make recommendation to the Executive Director on the conferral of an award.
 Accreditation awarded under the Athena SWAN Charter will be valid for four years, after which time an institution may choose to apply to renew or apply for a higher-level Award

 An Athena SWAN Bronze Institution Award recognises an institution’s commitment to advancing the careers of women, trans and gender diverse individuals in STEMM disciplines in Higher Education and Research.
 Achieving a Bronze Institution Award requires an institution to demonstrate a solid foundation for improving gender equity in STEMM.
 This requires an institution to demonstrate that it:

 - Understands the current state of gender equity in its STEMM disciplines